indrajeet800/Project/README.md

-# Marks Calaculator Web App
+# Marks Calculator Web App
 This a type of project in which you calculate your marks.